Dr. Kevin Muench DMD, MAGD

 I was honored to be mentioned as an inspiration and “magnificent leader.”

-About 12 minutes in, Dr. Siles brings up the strategies and care in which I’ve been thinking about how to re-open our practice and move forward in a time when COVID-19 is part of our lives.
+About 12 minutes in, Dr. Siles showcases the strategies and care that I’ve put into re-opening our practice and moving forward in a time when COVID-19 is part of our lives.